-A bucket list sight for the most wild of souls, the northern lights is something spectacular to behold.
+A bucket list sight for the wildest of souls, the northern lights are something spectacular to behold.
 One of those things you just need to see to believe and Sunset Country is a great place to witness them with little to no light pollution.
 If you want to experience true magic, go north.

 If it had cheeks, you'd want to squeeze them, that is how adorable this church is.